SweiryDev/Mind-Wandering-Tracker/README.md

 - VSCode (tested) or another Jupyter enviorment (for python notebook)
 - Python 3.10 (tested on 3.10.9)
 - CMake
-- pip modules: numpy, opencv-python, dlib, matplotlib, ipykernal, tensorflow, scikit-learn
+- pip modules: numpy, opencv-python, dlib, matplotlib, ipykernal, tensorflow, scikit-learn, pandas

 check the Tensorflow docs for the optimal installation for your OS and GPU, using WSL for GPU acceleration is recommended. for WSL and linux use pyenv.